June 2019. Digital repeat patterns of handwoven glass beads, inspired by a watercolour painting (see below).

 April 2019.
 16x20”.
 Digital print of distorted painting on cotton sateen, polyester thread, silk thread, cotton sateen backing, poly-cotton batting.

 Influx is a series of three digital textile installations taking the form of a quilt and two wall hangings.
 This series is based on a mixed media painting I made in 2016 called Sting Me Not.
 The original painting was photographed, printed on paper, scanned and distorted, printing on paper, scanned and distorted, printed on fabric, multiple times.
 The print in each piece therefore contains layers of memories of the original painting.
 Between each print, I beaded directly on the paper or fabric before scanning and distorting the image.

-Original poem printed with fibre reactive dye, then distorted using Audacity and PhotoShop.
+Artist’s original poem hand-written and printed with fibre reactive dye, then distorted using Audacity and PhotoShop.